oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/realtimesync/create-flow/business-events-integration.md

 ## Introduction

-This lab walks you through the steps to create Integration flow.
+This lab walks you through the steps to create an integration flow.

 The following diagram shows the runtime interaction between the systems involved in this use case: